dogoyaro/django_weather/README.md

     - Make a copy of the .env_sample file to a .env file and replace dummy environment variables with the real values
         NB: Application Id is provided by creating an account with openweatherapi.org
     - Run application
-    - Navigate to the app when on localhost port 8000 on your browser
+    - Navigate to the app on localhost port 8000 on your browser